argoproj/argo-cd/docs/operator-manual/tls.md

 In this case, you will need to:

-* Configure `argocd-repo-server` with TLS on the gRPC API disabled by specifying the `--disable-tls` parameter to the pod container's startup arguments.
+* Configure `argocd-repo-server` with TLS on the gRPC API disabled by specifying the `--disable-tls` parameter to the pod container's startup arguments
-  Also, consider restricting listening addresses to the loopback interface by specifying `--listen 127.0.0.1` parameter, so that insecure endpoint is not exposed on the pod's network interfaces, but still available to the side-car container.
 * Configure `argocd-server` and `argocd-application-controller` to not use TLS for connections to the `argocd-repo-server` by specifying the parameter `--repo-server-plaintext` to the pod container's startup arguments